Chico3001/Laravel-Dashboard/README.md

 # About this project

-This is a Dashboard scatfold created using Laravel 9, AdminLTE and Jquery, made to simplify backend development, feel free to use it in your projects
+This is a Dashboard scatfold created using Laravel 9, AdminLTE and jQuery, made to simplify backend development, feel free to use it in your projects

 ## Instalation